 \end{myfigure}

-The ion compressibility factor $Z_i$ shows a strong dependence on the cutoff length $r_c$, as illustrated in Fig.~\ref{f10} (a vertical shift of $Z_i$ by more than $14$ units is necessary to display it on a logarithmic scale), and this dependence becomes stronger with the increase in $\Gamma$ (cf.\ \cite{Onegin_2024}).
+The ion compressibility factor $Z_i$ (\ref{seq:refEquation23}) shows a strong dependence on the cutoff length $r_c$, as illustrated in Fig.~\ref{f10} (a vertical shift of $Z_i$ by more than $14$ units is necessary to display it on a logarithmic scale), and this dependence becomes stronger with the increase in $\Gamma$ (cf.\ \cite{Onegin_2024}).
 In all cases, $Z_i$ grows as $r_c$ increases, indicating that the virial is also sensitive to $r_c$.
 For weak coupling ($\Gamma = 0.1$), $Z_i$ varies only slightly with $r_c$ and stays close to the BOCP reference value, demonstrating that the effect is present but relatively modest.
 At intermediate coupling ($\Gamma = 10$), the growth of $Z_i$ with $r_c$ becomes clearly visible though still moderate.
 In the strongly coupled regimes ($\Gamma = 160$ and $\Gamma = 200$), the dependence turns dramatic: $Z_i$ rises by orders of magnitude as $r_c$ increases.
-Thus, ionic compressibility factor increases with increasing cutoff distance regardless of coupling parameter, however while it is weak but detectable at small $\Gamma$, the dependency strengthens steadily at intermediate coupling, and dominates the behavior at strong coupling.
 The choice of initial configuration (fluid vs.\ solid) appears to have no decisive influence on the resulting $Z_i$ values.
 A strong dependence of $Z_i$ on $r_c$ at high $\Gamma$ may be indicative of some artifact resulting, e.g., from a discontinuity of the effective interionic potential (and/or its spatial derivatives) at $r=r_c$ and the consequent singularity of its derivatives in coordinates at this point.

-From a physical perspective, a strong dependence of $Z_i$ on $r_c$ at high $\Gamma$ reflects the emergence of interfacial effects in condensed states.
-In this regime, truncation of the Coulomb potential effectively modifies the balance between bulk and surface terms of the virial.
-The rapid increase of $Z_i$ with $r_c$ can therefore be interpreted as an artifact of introducing a spurious surface tension in a nominally homogeneous system with periodic boundaries.
-While relatively small in weakly coupled plasmas, this artificial surface term dominates the virial at strong coupling, leading to nonphysical values of $Z_i$ depending on $r_c$.

-\begin{myfigure}{0.98}{11}{LAMMPS cutoff length $r_c$ ensuring equality of the compressibility factor calculated from the virial for OCP and the ionic compressibility factor of BOCP (\ref{seq:refEquation42}) for the Ewald and PPPM calculation methods (circles and diamonds, respectively), and equality of the compressibility factor calculated from the OCP virial and the OCP potential energy (\ref{seq:refEquation20}) for the Ewald and PPPM calculations (squares and stars, respectively).
-Solid line is the dependence $r_{c}(\Gamma)$ (\ref{seq:refEquation43}) and (\ref{seq:refEquation44}) fitting dots.}
+\begin{myfigure}{0.978}{11}{LAMMPS cutoff length $r_c$ ensuring equality of the compressibility factor calculated from the virial for OCP and the ionic compressibility factor of BOCP (\ref{seq:refEquation42}) for the Ewald and PPPM calculation methods (circles and diamonds, respectively), and equality of the compressibility factor calculated from the OCP virial and the OCP electrostatic energy (\ref{seq:refEquation20}) for the Ewald and PPPM methods (squares and stars, respectively).
+Solid line is the dependence $r_{c}(\Gamma)$ (\ref{seq:refEquation43}) and (\ref{seq:refEquation44}) fitting circles.}

 \end{myfigure}